Fujichrome Provia 400F Expired Film Review

 Provia 400F is the second generation of the Provia 400 fast slide film series with a finer grain — an RMS granularity of 13, compared to 15 for the original.
 It is the second-to-last Fujifilm innovation in this line.

 Provia 400F is an emulsion with its ups and downs.
 It should be used as a specialty film, as it will not perform well on all occasions.
-Though when it does, it does it beautifully.
+Though when it does, it does so beautifully.

 Provia 400F with Voigtländer Vitessa L3 on a semi-overcast day.